PsyMan2000/folder-analyser/README.md

 # Folder Size Analyzer

+Disclaimer - I asked Claude to create this in a very short prompt while bored, to be honest I could have done muich the same with a du command but it is an interesting way to test Claude out I guess.

-A Docker application that scans mounted volumes and displays folder sizes with beautiful graphical visualizations.
+Quote Claude "A Docker application that scans mounted volumes and displays folder sizes with beautiful graphical visualizations." :-)

 ## Quick Start